10 Subtle Signs Of Dementia That Are Less Obvious At First

 Searching for the right word is fairly common.
 But forgetting not just the names of objects, but what they’re used for, is an early dementia symptom.
 Oddly enough, people who are losing this knowledge can be very competent in other areas of their lives, again demonstrating that dementia comes in many different forms.

-7. Inappropriate behavior and loss of empathy for others.
+7. Inappropriate behavior and loss of empathy for others

-If someone who is usually considerate and polite starts to say insulting or inappropriate things, and appears to be oblivious or have no concern or regret about what they’ve said, they could be exhibiting an early sign of dementia.
+If someone who is usually considerate and polite starts to say insulting or inappropriate things and appears to be oblivious or have no concern or regret about what they’ve said, they could be exhibiting an early sign of dementia.

 They may lose both the ability to read social cues and the ability to understand why it’s not acceptable to say the things they’re saying.
 One of the most difficult aspects of caring for someone with dementia is remembering that it’s not the person speaking — it’s the disease.

-8. An increase in compulsive, ritualistic behaviors like hoarding.
+8. Compulsive, ritualistic behaviors like hoarding

 Hoarding is one possible sign of dementia that captures the public imagination, as is obsessive-compulsive behavior.
 If someone slowly slides into odd behaviors such as saving scraps of paper or compulsive cleanliness (or the opposite), it might be time for a neurological exam.

-9. Having a hard time managing money.
+9. Having a hard time managing money

 Money management is complicated and requires a level of focus that is one of the first things to go with Alzheimer’s disease.
 Especially now, as check use disappears and our money migrates to the cloud, people with declining cognitive skills will have increasing difficulty with money management and will need a guardian or caregiver to help them pay their bills.

-10. Difficulty forming words or garbled speech.
+10. Difficulty forming words or garbled speech

 This symptom is most obvious if you spend a lot of time with your loved one.
 Their language may become garbled to the point where you have to guess what they’re saying, even though their mental processes are still fairly intact.
-They simply have increased difficulty actually forming the words to speak.
+They simply have increased difficulty forming the words to speak.

 Someone in the world develops dementia every 3 seconds.
 Hopefully, as awareness of the condition grows, support will be put in place to help families and caregivers cope.